bsdimp/freebsd-git-docs/meta.md

 | Relnotes: | Yes/No whether this change should be included in release notes |
 | Security: | External reference for a security issue, such as a CVE number |
 | Sponsored-by: | Organization or event that sponsored work on the change |
-| Differential-Revision: | Full URL of code review in FreeBSD's Phabricator instance
+| Differential Revision: | Full URL of code review in FreeBSD's Phabricator instance
 | Signed-off-by: | ID certifies compliance with https://developercertificate.org/ |

 "ID" indicates either a FreeBSD userid, or a name and email